wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 * If you have an :ref:`HA configuration <high-availability>`, then you should run ``xivo-sync -i`` on the master node to setup file synchronization between the master and the slave.
 File synchronization will then be done automatically every hour via rsync and ssh.
+* xivo-auth and xivo-dird now use HTTPS, if you have custom development using these services, update your configuration accordingly.

 .. _#3656: http://projects.xivo.io/issues/5636